natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Sea%20Fury%20FB%2011.md

 * Wide track undercarriage for easier and more stable landings
 * Carrier arrestor hook for extra versatility on RB and SB naval maps
 * Clear visibility cockpit with good all-round vision
-* Control surfaces remain responsive even as the plane approaches the never-exceed speed
+* Control surfaces remain responsive even as the plane approaches the max structural limit speed

 '''Cons:'''

-* Large engine can hider visibility on taking off and landings for SB pilots
+* Large engine can hinder visibility on taking off and landings for SB pilots
 * Post-war aircraft that can see rank V games
-* Can sometimes be outmanoeuvred in situations against certain American, Russian Japanese aircraft of equal rank
+* Can sometimes be outmanoeuvred in situations against certain American, Russian, and Japanese aircraft of equal rank
 * Horrible turn rate at most speeds that dogfights take place at; even Fw 190s can out-turn the Sea Fury at most speeds

 == History ==